Tennessee Expands Brownfields Redevelopment Incentives

 - Establishes Tennessee’s first Brownfield Redevelopment Area Fund

-The law will be effective July 1, 2023, creating new opportunities to incentivize brownfield redevelopment in Tennessee including:
+The law became effective July 1, 2023, creating new opportunities to incentivize brownfield redevelopment in Tennessee including:

 Franchise and Excise Tax Credit